Creamy Crockpot Chicken Gnocchi Soup

 - 1-2 stalks celery chopped

-- 4 slices cooked bacon optional, to serve
+- 4 slices cooked bacon optional for serving

 Instructions

-- Place the raw chicken, chopped onion, carrots, celery, minced garlic, basil, Italian seasoning, salt, and pepper in a large crockpot or slow cooker.
-Pour chicken stock or broth on top.
-Cover and cook on low for 6-8 hours or on high for 4-5 hours.
+- Pour chicken stock or broth on top and give everything a gentle stir to combine.
+Cover and cook on low for 6-8 hours or on high for 4 hours.

 Notes

-- If the soup becomes too thick for your taste, simply add water or additional broth, 1/4 cup at a time, stirring well.
+- Too Thick?
+If at any point the soup becomes too thick for your taste, add water or extra chicken broth, 1-2 Tablespoons at a time, stirring well to incorporate slowly.

 I followed this to a tea and it just tasted odd.
 Noodles didn’t cook right at all. not creamy at all like the olive garden one.